ipfabric/docs/docs/IP_Fabric_API/techsupport.md

 To generate and download a [techsupport](../support/techsupport.md) file via the API, follow these steps:

 1. Send a POST request to `/os/techsupport`.
-The information to include in the techsupport file is specified in the request body.
+The request body specifies what to include in the techsupport file.
 In the example below, the default options from the GUI (system and service logs, usage data, and a specific snapshot `SNAPSHOT_ID` with its database records) are shown.

    ```json
    {